macwindow10/person_crud_mern_docker/README.md

-# MERN Person CRUD App
+# MERN Person CRUD App - Dockerized Deployment

 A full-stack MERN (MongoDB, Express, React, Node.js) application to manage a list of persons.
 This project demonstrates basic CRUD (Create, Read, Update, Delete) operations with a `Person` model.
 This project is fully Dockerized for easy setup and deployment using Docker.